GSA-TTS/FAC/docs/agile-process.md

 - [ ] Meets acceptance criteria
 - [ ] Screen reader - Listen to the experience with a screen reader extension, ensure the information presented in order
 - [ ] Keyboard navigation - Run through acceptance criteria with keyboard tabs, ensure it works.
-- [ ] Text scaling - Adjust viewport to 1280 pixels wide and zoom to 400%, ensure it works
+- [ ] Text scaling - Adjust viewport to 1280 pixels wide and zoom to 200%, ensure everything renders as expected.
+Document 400% zoom issues with USWDS if appropriate.

 ### How we'll stay on track